 The Book of James

 The Epistle of James is the most Jewish writing in the New Testament.
 The Gospel according to Matthew was written for the Jews.
 The Epistle to the Hebrews is addressed explicitly to them.
-The Apocalypse is full of the spirit of the Old Testament.
+Revelation is full of the spirit of the Old Testament.
 The Epistle of Jude is Jewish too.
 Yet all of these books have more of the distinctively Christian element in them than we can find in the Epistle of James.

 If we eliminate two or three passages containing references to Christ, the whole epistle might find its place iust as properly in the Canon of the Old Testament as in that of the New Testament, as far as its substance of doctrine and contents is concerned.
 That could not be said Of any other book in the New Testament.
 There is no mention of the incarnation or of the resurrection., the two fundamental facts of the Christian faith.